schoeberl/wildcat/README.md

 Prerequisit for this project is a working installation of the RISC-V tools.
-Chances are high that you can install them with your packet manager (see below).
+Chances are high that you can install them with your package manager (see below).

 Wildcat is written in [Chisel](https://www.chisel-lang.org/).
 Therefore, you need a for Java, best installed with [SDKMAN](https://sdkman.io/),